Election Committee Procedures

 from the first of those given to date;

 C. During an election period a page listing all

 with URLs to their campaign pages both both hyperlinked and written out.

 D. A page containing information on past members of the Advisory Board.

-E. A page containing information on past members of
+E. A page containing information on past members of the Election Committee.

 The voting period for the National Elections shall be July 1 through July 31, with any necessary run-off elections scheduled to begin as soon as possible after July 31.